kent-rasmussen/azt/docs/POLYGRAPHS.md

 # Digraphs and Trigraphs in [A→Z+T]

 When you first open a new database, [A→Z+T] will ask you to indicate which possible combinations of vowels or consonants are actually digraphs or trigraphs in your data.
-That is, where do two or three letters refer to just one sound.
+That is, where two or three letters refer to just one sound.

 ## Initial Assumptions
 [A→Z+T] initially asssumes that all possible polygraphs (that I've told it about) found in the data are actually polygraphs; this is what you see on the window with all the boxes ticked.
 If any one of those is actually a sequence of sounds in your language, untick that box, and AZT will treat it as a sequence of sounds in the syllable profile analysis.